Sabiha Gökçen: Career

 She improved her skills by flying bomber and fighter planes at the 1st Aircraft Regiment in Eskişehir Airbase and gained experience after participating in the Aegean and Thrace exercises in 1937.
-In that same year, she took part in military operations during the Dersim rebellion and became the first Turkish female air force combat pilot.
-Turkish planes flew numerous sorties against the rebels during the rebellion.
-A report of the General Staff mentioned the "serious damage" that had been caused by her 50 kg bomb upon a group of rebels.
-Nuri Dersimi claimed that the Turkish air force bombed the district with poisonous gas in 1938.
-In an interview she gave to Halit Kıvanç in 1956, Sabiha Gökçen stated: "They gave us the order 'Shoot every living thing you see', we were firebombing even the goats which were the food of the rebels".
+In that same year, she took part in military operations during the Dersim Massacre and became the first Turkish female air force combat pilot.
+Turkish planes flew numerous sorties against the Dersim people during the military operation.
+A report of the General Staff mentioned the "serious damage" that had been caused by her 50 kg bomb upon a group of what the Turkish government referred to as rebels.
+Nuri Dersimi stated that the Turkish Air Force bombed the district with poisonous gas in 1938 which was later proven correct.
+In 2011, the Turkish prime minister Recep Tayyip Erdoğan apologized for the massacre, describing it as "one of the most tragic events of our near history".

+In an interview she gave to Halit Kıvanç in 1956, Sabiha Gökçen stated about the time: "They gave us the order 'Shoot every living thing you see', we were firebombing even the goats which were the food of the rebels".
 She was awarded with a commendation for her actions during the operation.
 She was also awarded the Turkish Aeronautical Association's first "Murassa (Jeweled) Medal" for her superior performance in this operation.

 In 1938, she carried out a five-day flight around the Balkan countries to great acclaim.
 In the same year, she was appointed chief trainer of the Türkkuşu Flight School of the Turkish Aeronautical Association, where she served until 1954 as a flight instructor and became a member of the association's executive board.
 She trained four female aviators: Edibe Subaşı, Yıldız Uçman, Sahavet Karapas and Nezihe Viranyalı.
 Gökçen flew around the world for a period of 28 years until 1964.
 Her book entitled A Life Along the Path of Atatürk was published in 1981 by the Turkish Aeronautical Association to commemorate Atatürk's 100th birthday.